bibhistctxt/bibhistctxt.github.io/_posts/2023-01-01-black-obelisk-journey-from-nimrud-to-london.md

 layout: single
 title: The Black Obelisk’s journey from Nimrud to London
 date: 2023-01-01 00:01 +0100
-category: Trips
+category: Artefacts
-tags: Site-Visit Tin Late-Bronze-Age
+tags: Black-Obelisk Assyrians British-Museum Inscriptions Shallmaneser-III Jehu Layard Rawlinson
-excerpt: "'One of the knottiest problems in the archaeology of metal sources.'"
+excerpt: "The pretty wild ride that the Black Obelisk took from Nimrud, where it was found, to the British Museum, where it's displayed to this day."
 toc: true
 header:
   image: /assets/images/black-obelisk-journey-from-nimrud-to-london/discovery_disaster_display.jpg